angular/angular/aio/content/tutorial/toh-pt4.md

 ## Provide the `HeroService`

 You must make the `HeroService` available to the dependency injection system before Angular can *inject* it into the `HeroesComponent` by registering a *provider*.
-A provider is something that can create or deliver a service; in this case, it instantiates the `HeroService` class to provide the service.
+A provider is something that can create or deliver a service.
+In this case, it instantiates the `HeroService` class to provide the service.

-To make sure that the `HeroService` can provide this service, register it with the *injector*, which is the object that is responsible for choosing and injecting the provider where the application requires it.
+To make sure that the `HeroService` can provide this service, register it with the *injector*.
+The *injector* is the object that chooses and injects the provider where the application requires it.

-By default, the Angular CLI command `ng generate service` registers a provider with the *root injector* for your service by including provider metadata, that is `providedIn: 'root'` in the `@Injectable()` decorator.
+By default, `ng generate service` registers a provider with the *root injector* for your service by including provider metadata, that's `providedIn: 'root'` in the `@Injectable()` decorator.

 <code-example format="typescript" language="typescript">

-&commat;Injectable({
+@Injectable({
   providedIn: 'root',
 })

 </code-example>

 When you provide the service at the root level, Angular creates a single, shared instance of `HeroService` and injects into any class that asks for it.
-Registering the provider in the `@Injectable` metadata also allows Angular to optimize an application by removing the service if it turns out not to be used after all.
+Registering the provider in the `@Injectable` metadata also allows Angular to optimize an application by removing the service if it isn't used.

 <div class="alert is-helpful">